 To ensure quality in research, review is conducted at many levels: First by the granting authority and often also by a research ethics committee, then by editors and independent peer reviewers upon publication of the results, and finally by other researchers who read the published material.
 None of this, however, removes any of the researcher's primary responsibility.

 Research material should be archived so that it is possible to go back later and test or replicate the research conducted.
-See pages on publication of research results, as well as storage and ownership of research results.
+See pages on publication of research results, as well as handling data and material.

 Last updated: 2017-03-25